iconengineering/iconengineering.github.io/careers/PE_PM_Transportation.md

 ---
-title: Project Engineer - Transportation
+title: Project Engineer (5-10 years) - Transportation
 layout: page
 ---
 The ideal candidate for this position will have experience designing intersection improvements and roadway widenings, sidewalks and stormwater drainage, parking lots and pedestrian/bike trails, meeting local agency and CDOT requirements, and the ability to work independently on a variety of projects.